emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 ITRS Log Analytics is a solution allowing effective data processing from the IT environment that exists in the organization.

-The Elsasticsearch engine allows the building database in which large amounts of data are stored in ordered indexes.
-The Logstash module is responsible for loading data into Indexes, whose function is to collect data on specific TCP/UDP ports, filter them, normalize them, and place them in the appropriate index.
+The Energy Logserver engine allows the building database in which large amounts of data are stored in ordered indexes.
+The Network Probe module is responsible for loading data into indices, which function is to collect data on specific TCP/UDP ports, filter them, normalize them, and place them in the appropriate indices.
 Additional plugins, that we can use in
-Logstash reinforce the work of the module and increase its efficiency, enabling the module to quickly interpret data and parse it.
+Network Probe reinforce the work of the module and increase its efficiency, enabling the module to quickly interpret data and parse it.

-Below is an example of several of the many available Logstash plugins:
+Below is an example of several of the many available Network Probe plugins:

 **exec** - receive an output of the shell function as an event;